VincentTam/vincenttam.github.io/source/_posts/2014-01-19-compilation-of-c-programs-that-depends-on-dislin-on-cli.markdown

 In the terminal, I typed the following command.

-<pre class="cli"><code class="UBMono">$ g++ foo.cpp -lXt -ldislin -lm
+    $ g++ foo.cpp -lXt -ldislin -lm
-</code></pre>
+{:.cliUB}

 *It works!* Critical readers will complain about the way that I include `dislin.h`.
 I'm not satisfied with this either.
 Another obvious missing part for those who want to customise the name of the output executable file is the `-o` flag.
 I *delibrately* did this so as to keep things *simple and clear*.

 After trying the `-l`, `-L` and `-I` flags of the command `g++`, I realised that the `-I` flag will do.

 However, when I tried to do the *same* task for another time, it surprisingly *failed*.
 Looking closely at the two versions, we can draw the following conclusion.

 <pre class="cli"><code class="UBMono"># `DISLIN' is a variable that represents the path of DISLIN.
 # In the default case, it is `/usr/local/dislin'.